Published on December 03, 2019

 If you are required to complete this schedule, you must answer this question.
 Many taxpayers will be required to complete this form, which summarizes income from partnerships, S corporations, rentals, and sole proprietorships as well as IRA contributions and some health insurance.

 If you own a business that accepts virtual currencies in exchange for products or services or pays for products or services with virtual currencies, you should ensure that the reporting of these transactions is in accordance with generally accepted accounting principles for financial reporting purposes.
 You may also want to discuss these transactions with your bank, as they may have an impact on your bank covenants or loan agreements.

-If you own, sold, purchased, or exchanged any virtual currency in 2019, you should discuss the impact of this with your tax preparer, ideally before the end of the year as part of your periodic tax planning.
-Obtain a list of all currencies you owned on January 1, 2019 and compare it to all of the currencies you own at December 31, 2019.
+If you own, sold, purchased or exchanged any virtual currency during the year, you should discuss the impact of this with your tax preparer, ideally before the end of the year as part of your periodic tax planning.
+Obtain a list of all currencies you owned on January 1, and compare it to all of the currencies you own at December 31.
 If there is no change in quantities and you didn’t have any transactions during the year, there shouldn’t be any impact.
-Otherwise, obtain a list of when you obtained the currencies owned, how you obtained them, how much you paid for them, and the nature of your transactions in 2019.
-Many virtual currency exchanges keep records of your activities through the exchange, allowing you to match up purchases, sales, and other transactions for your selected period of time so you can create a report for tax reporting purposes.
+Otherwise, obtain a list of when you obtained the currencies owned, how you obtained them, how much you paid for them, and the nature of your transactions during the year.
+Many virtual currency exchanges keep records of your activities through the exchange, allowing you to match up purchases, sales and other transactions for your selected period of time so you can create a report for tax reporting purposes.